 Notwithstanding the foregoing, the Company's ability to settle conversions and make amortization payments using shares of common stock is subject to certain limitations set forth in the Certificate of Designations, including a limit on the number of shares that may be issued until the time, if any, that the Company's stockholders have approved the issuance of more than 19.9% of the Company's outstanding shares of common stock in accordance with Nasdaq listing standards (the "Nasdaq Stockholder Approval").
-The Company agreed to seek stockholder approval of these matters at a meeting to be held no later than October 1, 2023.
+The Company received Nasdaq Stockholder Approval at its special meeting of stockholders held on August 31, 2023.
 Further, the Certificate of Designations contains a certain beneficial ownership limitation after giving effect to the issuance of shares of common stock issuable upon conversion of, or as part of any amortization payment under, the Certificate of Designations or Warrants.